YaelBenShalom/Recycler-Baxter/README.md

 ### Launchfiles
-**baxter_move.launch** - This launch file launches both recyle node and object_detection node.
-The recyle node runs along with joint_trajectory_server which is required in to plan the trajectory in MoveIt.
+**baxter_move.launch** - This launch file launches both recycle node and object_detection node.
+The recycle node runs along with joint_trajectory_server which is required in to plan the trajectory in MoveIt.
 Also, this launch file includes two files (`baxter_grippers.launch` and `trajectory_execution.launch`) from baxter_moveit_config which is in the MoveIt!
 Robots package.

 **camera.launch** - This launch file launches The object_detection node (including lauding the parameter server).
 This launch file is for test and debug purposes only, because it does not activate the entire system.
 To activate the entire system, run the `baxter_move.launch` launch file.

 ### Test files
 **test_calibration.py** - A test file that tests the python calibration library.
-The testfile tests the calibration accuracy using 2 points with known pixel-meter conversion:
+The test file tests the calibration accuracy using 2 points with known pixel-meter conversion:
 1. point1 = [722.5, 937.5] (pixels) = [0.55, -0.50] (meters)
 2. point2 = [403.5, 417.5] (pixels) = [0.80, -0.10] (meters)

 For those points, the pixel values were measured from the image and the meter values were measured physically in the lab using the Baxter.

-To run the testfile when running catkin_make, run `catkin_make run_tests` from the root of workspace.
+To run the test file when running catkin_make, run `catkin_make run_tests` from the root of workspace.

 ### Algorithms and Libraries Used